dfoshidero/Airline-Database-Sim/README.md

-# Airline Database Simulator
+# Airline Database (CRUD) Simulator

 An Airline DBMS Simulator made using Python and SQL.

-This Airline Database Simulator is a Python-based application designed for the exploration of SQL and database development.
+This Airline Database Simulator is a Python-based application designed for the exploration of SQL and database CRUD application development.
 This project, part of a school module on Databases, provides a practical experience in connecting a Python application frontend to a Relational Database System (RDS) backend.
 It was explored as a means of developing understanding in database management in the context of a real-world-like airline system.

 ## Implemented Features
   - **Database Reset:** Easily reset the entire database to its original state.